Places To Get The Best Coffee in Newcastle

 Mon to Sun, 7 am – 3 pm

-The Bank Corner is down a side street just outside the heart of Newcastle.
+If you are in the downtown area The Bank Corner will be one of your closer options.
+They are located down a side street just west of the city centre.
 Before you reach the cafe you can already tell how great this place will be.
 With tables built around trees, yarn bombed street poles and eco-friendly bike parking.
 They’re unpretentious and welcome everybody with a smile.

 The consistency of their coffee is one of the reasons I have been returning here for years.
 Although the front street area is very appealing, don’t forget to take a peek into the courtyard.
 You’ll feel like you have stepped into a European city.
 As well as coffee, these guys host live music events and serve Breakfast, Lunch, Dinner and all snacks in between.